Medically reviewed and approved by Nataniel Josue M.D.

 While walking, both feet are never off the ground simultaneously.
 There is also a phase when both feet are resting on the floor.

-The reality is that the human body is much better adapted to walking than to running.
+The reality is that the human body is much better adapted to walking than to run.

 That is the main reason why runners are more prone to injuries than walkers.